Monkeystation/photanol-com/src/pages/index.md

         Please send your cover letter and resume to jobs@photanol.com.
 The position is available per August 2023, and we review the applications on a rolling basis.
 We look forward to hearing from you!
-    - title: "Master Internship | Strain Synthesis "
-      description_full: >-
-        Your responsibilities will include:

-        * Application and development of molecular techniques for strain engineering;

-        * Design and implementation of automated protocols that accelerate the efficiency and effectiveness of the strain development process;

-        * Support the work infrastructure and ensure the continuity of the strain development pipeline, including strain maintenance and inventory management (ELN);

-        * Data management and reporting including project reports (oral and written).

-        We are looking for someone with the following characteristics:

-        * MSc level in Systems Biology, Biotechnology, Biochemistry, Microbiology, Molecular Biology or similar;

-        * Experience with Python programming language or similar;

-        * Trained in molecular cloning techniques and microbiological safety - Personal qualities: creative, target-oriented, and self-motivated;

-        * Good communication skills, both verbal and written, in the English language.

-        Please send your cover letter and resume to joanna.kowalczyk@photanol.com\

-        \

-        The position is available per September 2023.
-      description_short: "We are looking for an MSc internship candidate (preferably enrolled in last year) for a period of at least 6 months in our labs in Amsterdam.
-You will get a role in our Strain Synthesis team with emphasis on toolbox development and lab automation. "
 news:
   pretitle: READ ALL ABOUT IT
   title: Latest Updates